EliriaT/CS-Labs/Lab2/REPORT.md

 }
 ```
 In golang, structs implement interfaces implicitly.
-Each struct is associated with a function `Make_class_name_*`, which creates and returns an instance of that struct.
+Each struct is associated with a function `New_class_name_*`, which creates and returns an instance of that struct.
 This is done to simulate the constructor in golang.
 For Example:

 ```golang
 // acts like a constructor